 2 – Computer Architecture and Hardware

-Computer architecture is arguable the most overlooked subject among the bootcamp and self-taught developer community.
+Computer architecture is arguably the most overlooked subject among the bootcamp and self-taught developer community.
 It’s almost impossible to write performant and efficient software without a basic understanding of the hardware it runs on.

 Computers are built of various components (hardware) including the CPU, memory, busses, clocks, and the peripheral devices you are familiar with like the mouse and keyboard.
 All of these components must communicate with each other and provide a necessary service to the user, but as software developers, the most important components for us to understand are memory (RAM) and the processor (CPU).